Frequently Asked Questions about CASBS Fellowships

 CASBS welcomes international scholars, who must be eligible to come to the Center on a J-1 scholar visa.
 To check your eligibility, inquire with your nearest US consulate, or read the information about J-1 scholar visas at Stanford’s Bechtel International Center website.

 Applications are submitted only via an online application system.

 Spouses and partners are an important part of the culture at the Center, and they are invited to participate in many aspects of the intellectual and social life of the Center.
-A fellow can provide space for a partner by sharing their private study with their partner with prior approval of the Center.
+A fellow can provide space for a partner by sharing their private study with their partner, on an occasional basis, with prior approval of the Center.
 Staff support services are reserved for CASBS fellows.